 Pooley Wines

-Tasmania's pioneering family estate, crafting benchmark cool-climate wines from the Coal River Valley since 1985.
+Tasmania's 2023 Halliday Winery of the Year, a three-generation family estate crafting benchmark cool-climate Riesling and Pinot Noir from the Coal River Valley since 1985.

-- Founded in 1985 by Denis and Margaret Pooley as a retirement project on 16 hectares at Cooinda Vale
+- Founded in 1985 by Denis and Margaret Pooley as a retirement project on 16 hectares at Cooinda Vale, Coal River Valley

 - First vintage released in 1989; now spans 18 hectares across two vineyards (Cooinda Vale and Butcher's Hill)